UW-COSMOS/cosmos-visualizer/README.md

 ### Running for development

+- To run the "tagging" application, use the command `bin/run-tagging`.
+- To run the "visualizer" application, use `bin/run-visualizer`.

 Debug mode enables hot-reloading of the API and compilation of frontend javascript code.

 To start, make sure you have the latest version of all submodules with `git submodule update --init`.